exercism/clojure-analyzer/README.md

 # Exercism Clojure analyzer

-Exercism' Automated Analysis a long-term endeavour to provide rapid feedback to students through the use of automated code analysis.
+Exercism's Automated Analysis a long-term endeavour to provide rapid feedback to students through the use of automated code analysis.
 The Clojure analyzer is based on [clojure/tools.analyzer](https://github.com/clojure/tools.analyzer).

 ## Installation